Unitel Bolivia: History

-From 2 April 2018, the channel launched its own high-definition signal within the Bolivian digital terrestrial television system in the test phase, until 15 April, when broadcasts officially started under the name of Unitel HD.
-In June 2018, the channel broadcast live 32 matches of the 2018 Russia World Cup in HD, becoming the first broadcast of a World Cup in HD in Bolivia.
+From 2 April 2018, the channel launched its own high-definition signal within the Bolivian digital terrestrial television system in test phase, until 15 April, when broadcasts officially started under the name of Unitel HD.
+In June 2018, the channel broadcast live 32 matches of the 2018 Russia World Cup in HD, becoming channel in Bolivia to do so.

-In March 2021, Unitel removes all series that go past midnight (being replaced by Pare de Sufrir).
+In March 2021, Unitel removed all series that aired past midnight (being replaced by Pare de Sufrir).

-In the midst of the broadcast of the subnational elections, Unitel signed with WarnerMedia and ViacomCBS, broadcasting the series The Looney Tunes Show, Tom and Jerry, the Justice League and My Life as a Teenage Robot.
+In the midst of the broadcast of the subnational elections, Unitel signed with WarnerMedia and Sony Pictures, broadcasting the series The Looney Tunes Show, Tom and Jerry, the Justice League and the library of Columbia Pictures, as well as Sony Pictures Animation.